-ACT! users tend to be extremely loyal; it's not unusual to run into ACT! fanACTics who have been using ACT! religiously for over 15 years.
-Over time, the amount of information that is stored in ACT! gets larger and larger, and that information can become less and less important.
+ACT! users tend to be extremely loyal; it's not unusual to run into ACT! fanACTics who have been using ACT! religiously for 20 years.
+Over time, the amount of information that's stored in ACT! gets larger and larger, and that information can become less and less important.
 ACT! provides you with a simple tool for clearing the clutter from your database.
 (I just wish I had a similar tool to clear the clutter from my closet!)

-1. From any ACT! screen, choose Tools >Database Maintenance >Remove Old Data.
+1. From any ACT! screen, choose Tools=>Database Maintenance=>Remove Old Data.

-The Remove Old Data dialog box opens, as shown in Figure 14-7.
+The Remove Old Data dialog box opens, as shown in Figure 15-7.